-Join Dennis Taylor for an in-depth discussion in this video Converting unusually formatted dates into usable data (text to columns), part of Excel 2010: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Converting unusually formatted dates into usable data (text to columns), part of Working with Dates and Times in Excel 2010.

 If you download data from other sources, sometimes you have to confront the idea…that dates as you see them aren't usable in Excel.…Take a look at the Date entries in Column A. It's not even obvious that their…dates, at least at first until you look at them for a while.…The middle part of this, the portion beginning from the third character, is the actual year.…So those first three entries are from 2006 and 2004, 2009, etcetera.…The two numbers to the left would represent the day of the month and the two…numbers on the right the month of the year.…

 How might we approach this?…There is a great built-in feature on the Data tab called Text to Columns.…Now one potential way of using this is to actually split this data into separate columns.…Isolate the day of the month in Column A and then how about the year in Column B…and then the month in Column C?…We could do that and it is possible to use this feature here.
 If we choose Fixed…width we could go down that path.…But in this wizard, this Convert Text to Columns Wizard, is a much better…